 - Monarch by Elegant Themes – Fully featured and regularly maintained

-- Simple Share Buttons – Easily configurable and free
+- Simple Share Buttons – Easily configurable and free and including

 - Scriptless Social Sharing – Basic but super lightweight.
 Also free.